verysimple/unit-test-printer/README.md

-# unit-test-printer
+# Verysimple Unit Test Printer

 PHPUnit ResultPrinter implementation that outputs verbose test information.
+Rather than see a string of dots and letters, this unit test printer will display the name of the suite and tests and number of assertions.
+If you manually run your tests and watch then running, you can more easily see the progress of your tests.

 ![](https://raw.githubusercontent.com/verysimple/unit-test-printer/master/assets/images/screenshot.jpg)